aparana/aparana.github.io/_posts/2021-11-29-Product-PR.markdown

 > 1–3 sentences describing how someone can start using this product/feature (if it’s baked into the existing product, say this explicitly).
 Test your assumptions about how easy the ramp-up is for your customers to take advantage of the new product/feature.

 ##### Internal quote:
 “Being a non-native speaker, the suggestions help me reduce the grammatical errors.
 It also helps me to cut down my time on repetitive writing.
-We should also launch it across Goggle workspace - some of the exciting use cases could be speaker notes in slides, comments in docs, etc.”
+We should also launch it across the workspace - some of the exciting use cases could be speaker notes in slides, comments in docs, etc.”
 > Someone within your company is being quoted about what they like about the product/feature.
 Test your assumptions about the value you are creating for your customers and how you position this product within your broader product offerings.

 ##### Customer Quote(s):